Draft Master Plan engagement

 Master Planning community drop-ins

-We’re holding extra drop-in sessions throughout the engagement period for people to come in and chat about the plan, ask questions and complete the survey if they choose.
+Extra drop-in sessions were held throughout the engagement period for people to come in and chat about the plan.

 The Buller District Council’s Let’s Talk